roscoestar/roscoestar.github.io/_posts/2019-09-06-convergent-evolution.markdown

 \*nicknames not in widespread usage; so called by me (and now by you)

 ### 4. The Seven Saber Teeth
 Now for something slightly different--let’s look at a single trait over time instead of a side-by-side comparison of two animals (by the way, convergent evolution happens in non-vertebrate organisms too, I’m just biased and like vertebrates best).
 Something we **synapsids** (mammals and all animals more closely related to mammals than to reptiles) are particularly good at is **heterodont dentition**, or the specialization of certain teeth for certain tasks.
-Most mammals have a variety of tooth shapes--molars, incisors, canines--while this is rare (but does exist--see notosuchians and heterodontosaurs) among reptiles.
+Most mammals have a variety of tooth shapes--molars, incisors, canines--while this is rare among reptiles (but does exist--see notosuchians and heterodontosaurs).
 One very popular and very charismatic style of dentition is the extremely elongated canines known colloquially as saber teeth.

 Saber teeth have evolved no less than _seven times_ independently among mammals and stem-mammals throughout history.
 Here are the groups:
-1. Gorgonopsids (a type of stem-mammal) in the Permian, about 270 mya
+1. Gorgonopsids (a type of stem-mammal) in the Permian, about 270 million years ago
-2. Deltatheroida (a type of **metatherian** (stem-marsupial)) in the Cretaceous, about 100 mya
+2. Deltatheroida (a type of **metatherian** (stem-marsupial)) in the Cretaceous, about 100 million years ago
-3. Sparassodonta (another type of metatherian) in the Paleocene, about 66 mya
+3. Sparassodonta (another type of metatherian) in the Paleocene, about 66 million years ago
-4. Creodonta (a type of mammal related to carnivorans) in the Eocene, about 56 mya
+4. Creodonta (a type of mammal related to carnivorans) in the Eocene, about 56 million years ago
-5. Nimravidae (a type of feliform but not a true cat) in the Oligocene, about 33 mya
+5. Nimravidae (a type of feliform but not a true cat) in the Oligocene, about 33 million years ago
-6. Barbourofelidae (another type of feliform) in the Miocene, about 14 mya
+6. Barbourofelidae (another type of feliform) in the Miocene, about 14 million years ago
-7. Felidae (true cats) in the Pleistocene, about 2.5 mya
+7. Felidae (true cats) in the Pleistocene, about 2.5 million years ago

 ![gorgonops](/assets/images/posts/convergent-evolution-1.6.png)

-*Gorgonops*, a gorgonopsid therapsid (stem-mammal), Russia, 254 mya.
-Saber teeth before they were cool (and before external ear-flaps (pinnae) were a thing).
+*Gorgonops*, a gorgonopsid therapsid (stem-mammal), Russia, 254 million years ago.
+Saber teeth before they were cool (and before **pinnae** (external ear-flaps) were a thing).
 We don’t know if these guys had fur or scales.
 I find that most art depicts them either as completely reptilian, with scales and osteoderms, or completely mammalian, with fur and a carnivoran-like nose.
 I think it’s most likely that they actually fell somewhere in between.
 Another interesting thing to note is that of all the saber-toothed synapsids on this list, gorgonopsids were the only ones who were able to replace their saber teeth if they fell out.

 ![lotheridium](/assets/images/posts/convergent-evolution-1.7.jpg)

-*Lotheridium*, a deltatheroidan metatherian (stem-marsupial), China, 100 mya.
+*Lotheridium*, a deltatheroidan metatherian (stem-marsupial), China, 100 million years ago.
 Saber-toothed wombat...?
 This is the smallest saber-toothed animal on our list, at around three feet long (the rest are close to lion-sized).

 ![thylacosmilus](/assets/images/posts/convergent-evolution-1.8.png)

-*Thylacosmilus*, a sparassodontan metatherian (stem-marsupial), South America, 9 mya.
+*Thylacosmilus*, a sparassodontan metatherian (stem-marsupial), South America, 9 million years ago\*.
 See the weird bulge in its nose / forehead?
 The saber teeth actually extend all the way up through there and end behind the eyes!
 That, along with the crazy chin to protect the teeth, is some extreme dedication to specialized saber-toothing.
 The whole face is built around it!
 Although *Thylacosmilus* and *Lotheridium* couldn't replace their sabers, they did have open-rooted teeth that would've continuously gotten longer throughout their life, like rodents.

 ![machaeroides](/assets/images/posts/convergent-evolution-1.9.png)

-*Machaeroides*, a creodont mammal (related to cats, dogs, and pangolins, but not a member of any of those), Wyoming, 56 mya.
+*Machaeroides*, a creodont mammal (related to cats, dogs, and pangolins, but not a member of any of those), Wyoming, 56 million years ago.

 ![hoplophoneus](/assets/images/posts/convergent-evolution-1.10.png)

-*Hoplophoneus*, a nimravid feliform (related to cats but not a true cat), South Dakota, 35 mya.
+*Hoplophoneus*, a nimravid feliform (related to cats but not a true cat), South Dakota, 35 million years ago.

 ![barbourofelis](/assets/images/posts/convergent-evolution-1.11.jpg)

-*Barbourofelis*, a barbourofelid feliform (related to cats but not a true cat), Florida, 14 mya.
+*Barbourofelis*, a barbourofelid feliform (related to cats but not a true cat), Florida, 14 million years ago.

 ![smilodon](/assets/images/posts/convergent-evolution-1.12.png)

-*Smilodon*, the famous “saber-toothed tiger,” and the only true cat on this list, California, 2.5 mya.
+*Smilodon*, the famous “saber-toothed tiger,” and the only true cat on this list, California, 2.5 million years ago.

 So, if saber teeth have happened so many times independently throughout history, why don’t any creatures have them now?
 The answer is simple yet somewhat unsatisfactory--coincidence.
 But don’t fret--saber teeth are likely to show up again in the future!
-Just you wait a couple million years, my money is on either the descendents of lions or of mandrills.
+Just you wait a couple million years, my money is on either the descendants of lions or of mandrills.

+\* These animals are listed in order of evolutionary distance from modern cats, and then by age.

 ### Additional pictures